Time and Space Complexity Analysis Practical Guide

 O((N + 1) * 2^N) = O(N * 2^N + 2^N) = O(N * 2^N)

-All the examples listed above are the simplest and most common ones, which can be correctly explained by the definition of Big O notation.
-If you encounter more complex complexity scenarios, you can also judge whether your complexity expression is correct based on the definition.
+These are the simplest and most common examples, and all can be correctly explained by the definition of Big O notation.
+If you encounter more complex scenarios, you can use the definition to determine if your complexity expression is correct.

-2. Big O Notation Represents the "Upper Bound" of Complexity.
+2. Big O Notation Shows the "Upper Bound" of Complexity

-In other words, as long as you provide an upper bound, using Big O notation to represent it is correct.
+In other words, as long as you give an upper bound, using Big O notation is correct.

 for (int i = 0; i < N; i++) {